Last Updated on

 Originality AI detector

-The Gemini project will aim to tackle difficult problems through algorithms’ deep learning process and reinforcement learning techniques.
+The Gemini project aims to tackle difficult problems through deep learning processes and reinforcement learning techniques.
 Most importantly, different fields of work will widely consider its use for future innovations.
 It could help scientific researchers in their various studies to provide solutions to their problems in climate change, healthcare departments, aviation, food, agriculture, etc.

 In early 2014, Google confirmed that it had made deals with DeepMind about its acquisition in the price range between $400-650 million.
 It was agreed between the two parties that Google would fully take over DeepMind technologies in the set price range.